Success Can Be Like That

 At TrueShares, we believe the “secret sauce” is finding companies that provide high current dividend yields with prospects for above average dividend growth.

-As explored above, to do execute on this strategy, we believe you need to focus on companies with the potential to deliver:
+As explored above, to execute this strategy, we believe you need to focus on companies with the potential to deliver:

 • Attractive relative performance